Founder and CEO, NDN Group

 Board Member, Mandarin Oriental International Ltd

 A scion of the Keswick clan who owns Jardine Matheson, Archibald Keswick held numerous positions within the family empire.
 He was CEO of Pizza Hut Vietnam and held the general manager position at The Landmark, Mandarin Oriental, before joining the board of parent company Mandarin Oriental International Ltd in December last year.
 An active supporter of Maggie’s Cancer Caring Centre, he and his interior designer wife, Alice, share two daughters.

-Executive Chairman and Managing Director, Jardine Matheson Holdings
+Executive Chairman, Jardine Matheson Holdings

 Fifth generation of the historic Hong Kong family of Jardine Matheson taipans, Keswick took on the ultimate leadership of the board in January 2019 when his uncle, Sir Henry, retired.
-A 30-odd-year veteran of the Group, he has directed key assets Dairy Farm, Hongkong Land and Mandarin Oriental since 2012.
+A 23-year veteran of the Group, he has directed key assets Dairy Farm, Hongkong Land and Mandarin Oriental since 2012.
 Keswick studied agriculture and food marketing at Newcastle University before acquiring his MBA from INSEAD.

 Director, Alisan Fine Arts

 Following her mother’s lead, Daphne King-Yao has been promoting Chinese contemporary artists since 1997; Alisan Fine Arts, one of Hong Kong’s oldest and most respected galleries, was co-founded by Alice King in 1981.
 Daphne’s cultural interests extend to the Ink Society (chaired by King), Hong Kong Ballet and Friends of the Hong Kong Museum of Art.
 King-Yao was awarded the Hong Kong Women Leadership Award in 2019.